 Executive summary

 Heavy charged particles are an excellent tool to address fundamental problems of modern radiation biology and genetics.
 In contrast to photon radiation, which uniformly deposits energy within the cell nucleus, heavy charged particles densely release energy along their tracks.
 It results in complex and clustered DNA damage and determines the particles' high biological efficiency.
 Therefore, high-charge and energy (HZE) ions of the Galactic Cosmic Rays (GCR) make a great contribution to the health risk to astronauts during manned deep space missions.
-Furthermore, hadron beams — protons and carbon ions — are beneficial for radiation cancer treatment, especially for deep-seated tumors, due to their depth — dose distribution with a sharp maximum at the end of the particle range (the Bragg peak).
+Furthermore, hadron beams — protons and carbon ions — are beneficial for radiation cancer treatment, especially for deep-seated tumors, due to their depth-dose distribution with a sharp maximum at the end of the particle range (the Bragg peak).
 Therefore, charged particle tumor therapy and space radiation protection are becoming increasingly urgent fields of modern radiobiological studies.

-Astrobiology studies life in the broadest sense: its origin, evolution, and presence in the Universe.
-To answer the question of the exogenous origin of life, the early stages of transition "from the inanimate to live" can be reproduced in ground experiments using particle exposure as an energy source.
+Astrobiology is studying life in the broadest sense: its origin, evolution, and presence in the Universe.
+To answer the question of the exogenous origin of life, the early stages of transition "from the inanimate to life" can be reproduced in ground experiments using particle beams as an energy source.

 introduction